 All student members of the CSP benefit from the CSP PLI scheme when needed for their pre-registration physiotherapy activity.
 This may be as part of HEI arranged practice placements or individual work experience activity.
 Where you do your placement might affect what arrangements are in place.
 Here's our advice to CSP members.

-Practice placements form a vital part of your physiotherapy education.
+Practice placements form an essential part of your physiotherapy education.
 These can take place in a wide range of settings and may include non-patient facing roles as well.

-Your Higher Education Institution (HEI) should arrange and/or approve placements that are a formal part of your pre-registration programme and can advise you what insurance provision is in place.
-You may also choose to do additional practice based learning in your spare time and in this case both you and your placement provider should ensure that you each have appropriate insurance in place .
+Your higher education institution (HEI) should arrange and/or approve placements that are a formal part of your pre-registration programme and should advise you what insurance provision is in place.
+You may also choose to do additional practice-based learning in your spare time, before you complete your programme, and in this case both you and your placement provider should ensure that you each have appropriate insurance in place .

 Placement providers are responsible for your safety while on placement and any injuries you may sustain while on placement as a result of their negligence.
 Employers’ Liability Insurance is a legal requirement and all placement providers should check that they have appropriate cover in place if they wish to offer practice placements.